-The LbL-AD algorithm has been compared against the most relevant algorithms of the state-of-the-art in the field of hyperspectral AD, both computing the image as a whole and in a lineby-line fashion as the LbL-AD algorithm does.
+The LbL-AD algorithm has been compared against the most relevant algorithms of the state-of-the-art in the field of hyper-spectral AD, both computing the image as a whole and in a line-by-line fashion as the LbL-AD algorithm does.
 The intention is to test the quality of the detection results and the separability between anomalies and background, as well as the complexity and required computational effort.
-The selected algorithms are the RX after OSPRX, which computes the anomalies once the entire image is captured, and the progressive line processing of kernel RX AD algorithm for hyperspectral imagery PLP-KRXD [31], which follows a line-by-line fashion.
+The selected algorithms are the Reed-Xiaoli after orthogonal subspace projection (OSPRX), which computes the anomalies once the entire image is captured, and the progressive line processing of kernel Reed-Xiaoli anomaly detection algorithm for hyperspectral imagery PLP-KRXD [31], which follows a line-by-line fashion.